 Please contact Mrs. Willman for more information about being a mentor or a tutor.

 National Honor Society is a national organization which recognizes outstanding scholarship, leadership, and volunteerism.
-In the spring of their junior year, students with a GPA of 3.4 or higher are notified of their academic eligibility and will be invited to apply for admittance into NHS.
-Applications for admittance require proven leadership experiences and community service experience.
+In the fall of their junior or senior year, students with a GPA of 3.4 or higher are notified of their academic eligibility and will be invited to apply for admittance into NHS.
+Applications for admittance require proven leadership experiences and community service experience (six hours of service done within one year from applying).
 In addition, the character of each nominee is reviewed by the faculty.
 Incidences of academic dishonesty or violations of law that resulted in nonparticipation of extra-curricular activities will be taken into account during the character review.
-Students will be personally notified if their application is accepted and an induction ceremony into the group will occur in the spring.
+Students will be personally notified if their application is accepted and an induction ceremony into the group will occur in December.
+Once you are inducted into NHS, you remain a member unless you are dismissed due to outstanding circumstances.

 Oral Interpretation is a performance activity that allows students to perform plays and other pieces of literature for an audience using just voice and body.
 No props or costumes are allowed; the focus is on creating a character and/or a scene.
 Students may perform by themselves or with groups of other students.
 The performances are then entered into competitive tournaments.
 In the fall semester, a class is offered to prepare students for performances and competition.
 There is also the opportunity to work after school for students who want to compete but are unable to take the class.